Landing with the Score: Riemannian Optimization through Denoising: Denoising Riemannian gradient descent

 Then for any $x_0 \in \c{T}(\tau/2)$ the iterates $x_k$ of (\ref{eq:riemannianGradientDescent}) satisfy $\{x_k\}_{k=1}^\infty \subseteq \c{T}(\epsilon') \subseteq \c{T}(\tau/2)$ and for the projection $p_k = \pi(x_k)$ the following average-of-gradient-norm condition holds:

 In particular there exists at least one accumulation point $x_* \in \bar{\c{T}}(\epsilon)$ of $\{x_k\}_{k=0}^\infty$ such that its projection $p_* = \pi(x_*)$ satisfies

 \end{theorem}

+\begin{remark} If we set $\epsilon = 0$ and $\sigma = 0$, we recover, up to constants, the classical result on iterates of the Riemannian gradient descent with known manifold $\c{M}$ and non-convex objective $f$ with Lipschitz gradient \cite[Corollary 4.9]{boumal2023introduction} (see Appendix \ref{sec:classicalComplexityRGD}). \end{remark}

-\begin{remark} Note that both Theorem \ref{thm:flowSigmaPositive} and Theorem \ref{thm:riemannianGradientDescent} require the rather strong $L^\infty$-approximation assumption (\ref{eq:scoreUniformBounds}) on the Tweedie score $s$ and its Jacobian.
+\begin{remark} Note that both Theorem \ref{thm:flowSigmaPositive} and Theorem \ref{thm:riemannianGradientDescent} require the rather strong $L^\infty$-approximation assumption (\ref{eq:scoreUniformBounds}) on $\vv$ and its Jacobian.
 The analysis under a weaker $L^2$-bound is out of score for this paper and left for future work. \end{remark}